bg

 4. Default value.
 The value specified here is to be used when data cannot be extracted from a data packet (or can't be converted to the specified data type);

 5. Regular expression.
 In our case, we need numbers that are placed after #1B[XX;XXH characters, where XX may be one or two numbers.
 Then we should specify the following regular expression: \[\d+\;\d+H[\ \+]+([\d\.]+).
 Here \d+ is one or more numbers.
-The expression in parenthesis is our number, which we should extract;
+The expression in parentheses is our number, which we should extract;

 6. Entrance position.
 All our values can be found by one mask, but just an entrance position of each item in the data packet varies.
 This field allows specifying this position in the data packet.